-I’m trying to understand what Moshe said to God just before the giving of the Torah.
+I’m trying to understand what Moses said to God just before the giving of the Torah.

 Look at these verses (Judaica Press translation):

 21 The Lord said to Moses, “Go down, warn the people lest they break [their formation to go nearer] to the Lord, and many of them will fall.